 One needs to integrate these five koshas to reach wholeness fully.
 Before Iyengar elucidates each Kosha in its spiritual significance and related yogic practice in the following chapters, the eight limbs of Ashtanga Yoga are introduced.

-For the dedicated and informed yoga practitioner, the principal value of the book does not lie in the presentation of new concepts, but the integration and contextualization of the yogic path and philosophy with the experience of a true master.
+For the dedicated and informed yoga practitioner, the book’s principal value does not lie in the presentation of new concepts, but the integration and contextualization of the yogic path and philosophy with the experience of a true master.

 Light on Life: The Yoga Journey to Wholeness, Inner Peace, and Ultimate Freedom is a very worthwhile read for any yoga practitioner and spiritual seeker alike, and I do highly recommend it.